 Access to emergency medical services is crucial for rural citizens due to distances from health facilities.
-Bergrivier has 0.87 ambulances per 10 000 population which is slightly higher than the district average of 0.64.
+Bergrivier has 0.87 1.8 ambulances per 10 000 population which is slightly higher than the district average of 0.64 1.5.
+In terms of health care facilities, in 2018, Bergrivier had 3 (fixed) primary health care clinics, 7 mobile/satellite clinics, 2 districts hospitals, 8 ART clinics/treatment site and 14 TB clinics/treatment sites which serve the area.